 - Frequent angel investor events

 Showing up on the scene is very beneficial for you to attract angel investors who are actively looking for the next business to invest in.
 This can be done through attending events whereby entrepreneurs have the chance to meet up with investors face-to-face.
-On the top of that, being social and having many connections are great ways in asserting your presence and promoting your business.
+On top of that, being social and having many connections are great ways in asserting your presence and promoting your business.
 Getting around and immersing yourself as much as you can and introducing your business to investors on a large-scale basis is key.

 Furthermore, attending online events can be a great way to spend your quarantine or non-quarantine evenings making new connections and networking with investors and business experts – even if you are too lazy to leave your bed.